wp-plugins/no-category-parents/readme.txt

 1. Upload `no-category-parents.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it!
-You sould now be able to access your categories via http://myblog.com/my-category/
+You sould now be able to access your categories via http://mysite.com/my-category/

+== Changelog ==

+= 0.2 =
+* The plugin now works with the permastruct /%category%/ and also replaces the post permalinks.
+* Other minor fixes.